Are Finance Apps Vulnerable to Security Risks?

 A look at the annual report

 This data was taken from Arxan’s fifth annual State of Application Security Report.
 What a user perceived and the actuality of the security of using some apps weren’t the same.
 John Pironti, who is a security expert, said that he wasn’t really surprised by results, because these same behaviors were seen in the 1990’s when websites and the internet became popular.
 Users have an expectation that those producing these types of apps have the technology and innovation to make the apps properly secured, which isn’t necessarily the case.
 For the survey, 1,083 individuals from the U.S., UK, Germany, and Japan were asked questions about app security.
 268 of the respondents were IT executives, while the remaining individuals were consumers of the 126 specific apps.
 87 percent of the executives and 83 percent of consumers said they felt their mobile apps were adequately secure.
-82 percent of executives and 57 percent of consumers believe everything was being done by these apps to protect them from security issues.
+82 percent of executives and 57 percent of consumers believe everything was being done by these apps to protect them from security issues and estimates.
 Just 46 percent of executives and 48 percent of consumers said yes when asked if they believe their app could be hacked in the next 6 months.

 Results and actual mobile risks